aucad/aml-networks/readme.md

 # Adversarial Machine Learning in Network Intrusion Detection Systems

 This repository implements an evaluation pipeline to measure success rate of adversarial machine learning evasion attacks in network intrusion detection systems (NIDS).
 It involves evaluation of select classifiers -- trained on network data sets (of benign and malicious traffic flows) -- against adversarial black-box attacks and defenses.
-Currently supported classifiers are deep neural network (Keras) and XGBoost, a tree-based ensemble learner.
+Currently supported classifiers are Keras deep neural network and a tree-based ensemble learner XGBoost.
 Both classifiers are enhanced with an adversarial robustness property.

-This repository provides an implementation to perform various experiments in the specified adversarial setting.
-Instructions for running pre-defined experiments, and extended custom usage, is explained in section [usage](#usage) below.
+This repository provides an implementation to perform various experiments in the specified setting.
+Instructions for running pre-defined experiments, and extended custom usage, is explained in section ["Usage"](#usage) below.

-**Datasets**: we consider two network traffic captures.
+**Datasets**: we consider two network traffic captures:

 1. [Aposemat IoT-23](https://www.stratosphereips.org/datasets-iot23/) is a labeled dataset with malicious and benign IoT network traffic.